Robbie Gibb: Early life and education

-Gibb was raised in the West Yorkshire cities of Leeds and Wakefield.
+Robbie Gibb was born in Northampton on 29 September 1964 to John and Eileen Gibb.
+He grew up in the West Yorkshire cities of Leeds and Wakefield.

+Gibb was educated at Ramsey Abbey School in Cambridgeshire and Harrogate Grammar School in North Yorkshire.
 He studied Economics and Public Administration at Royal Holloway, University of London.

 In his youth, Gibb and his brother Nick were recruited and trained by the National Alliance of Russian Solidarists, a right-wing Russian anticommunist organisation.
+They pretended to be tourists in Russian cities in order to smuggle letters to and from dissidents.

 Career

 After graduation, Gibb joined the BBC as a political researcher including for the television programme On the Record.
-He left this role, soon after his brother Nick had been elected as Conservative MP for Bognor Regis and Littlehampton, to become Conservative MP and shadow chancellor Francis Maude's chief of staff.
-He served in this role till 2000.
-Gibb then joined Maude in supporting Michael Portillo's unsuccessful campaign to become leader in the 2001 Conservative Party leadership election.
+He left this role soon after his brother Nick was elected as Conservative MP for Bognor Regis and Littlehampton, to become Conservative MP and shadow chancellor Francis Maude's chief of staff.
+Gibb served in this role until 2000.
+He then joined Maude in supporting Michael Portillo's unsuccessful campaign to become leader in the 2001 Conservative Party leadership election.

 He returned to the BBC in 2002 as deputy editor of the news and current affairs television programme Newsnight.
-Gibb left this role to become the organisation's political editor for various programmes including Daily Politics, The Andrew Marr Show, and This Week as well coverage of the Budget.
+Gibb left this role to become the organisation's political editor for various programmes including Daily Politics, The Andrew Marr Show, and This Week as well as coverage of the Budget.
 He was also editor of live political events including The Great Debate during the 2016 EU referendum campaign.
 Gibb is a prominent supporter of Brexit.

-In 2017, Gibb returned to politics by becoming Conservative Prime Minister Theresa May's Downing Street Director of Communications.
+In 2017, Gibb returned to working in politics, becoming Conservative Prime Minister Theresa May's Downing Street Director of Communications.
 He was succeeded by Lee Cain after Boris Johnson became prime minister in 2019.

 He was appointed a Knight Bachelor in May's resignation honours on 10 September 2019 for political and public service.
-Gibb then became a senior advisor for global strategic communications consultancy Kekst CNC which is part of the French public relations firm Publicis Groupe.
+Gibb then became a senior advisor for global strategic communications consultancy Kekst CNC, which is part of the French public relations firm Publicis Groupe.